Ultimate-Guru/Ultimate-Guru/README.md

 * ✉️  You can contact me at [tosindaniel360@gmail.com](mailto:tosindaniel360@gmail.com)
 * 🧠  I'm learning Node.js
 * 🤝  I'm open to collaborating on interesting projects and open to work
-* ⚡  I am a bond servant of Christ, an ambassador for Christ

 ### Skills